 At Navado we have experience in appeals in most jurisdictions.
 We may be in a position to assist you to appeal matters originally heard in the Local Court, District Court, Supreme Court and Federal Court.
 At Navado we have represented clients in the Federal Court, and are always willing to advise on your appeal options, with consideration to the merits of your case.
 At Navado, due to our close connection with a number of experienced barristers, we may also be able to represent your appeal in the High Court, where leave is granted.
 Additionally, with a mind to our criminal practice experience, we may be able to represent you at the Court of Appeal or Criminal Court of Appeal.

-If you seek advice on whether a decision is appealable and on your prospects of succeeding in an appeal, we recommend that you contact our office and arrange an appointment to see one of our Complex Disputes & Litigation Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers in one of our branch offices.
-For a complete listing please see our "Locations" tab.
+If you seek advice on whether a decision is appealable and on your prospects of succeeding in an appeal, we recommend that you contact our firm on (02) 9233 4048 or send an email to email@example.com and arrange an appointment to see one of our Complex Disputes & Litigation Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.